emmajanedrews/base-template/_posts/2017-11-10-is-zillow-an-accurate-way-to-get-a-home-value.md

 **To calculate any home’s value, Zillow uses an automated value tool called a Zestimate**.
 Automated values work via a complex algorithm that takes into account neighboring home sales, available tax information, the last time your home sold, and numerous other data points.

 Some Realtors and brokers hate Zillow, but I’m not one of them.
 These automated values are better in some neighborhoods than others.
-If you live in a subdivision with 100 similar homes, Zillow can usually calculate your home’s value to within 10% of it’s likely sale price.
+If you live in a subdivision with 100 similar homes, Zillow can usually calculate your home’s value to within 10% of its likely sale price.

 **The challenge with automated values is with homes that are unique**.
 In Minnesota, waterfront properties, homes with an acreage, or homes that are worth over $500,000 don’t work well with Zillow’s automated value system.